rtomasa/replay-gen/howto_install.md

 # Development phase
 1. Write latest image into SD
 2. Prevent partition script to run renaming `/etc/init.d/create-fat-partition.sh` directly in the SD bebore first boot
-3. Perform a system update (not upgrade)
+3. Boot the system and perform a system update (not upgrade)
 4. Copy config.txt and cmdline.txt if required
 5. Make any required package installation
 6. Make Kernel upgrade if required (instructions down below)